nicojs/presentations/tu-twente-2024/slides/03-what/20-history.md

 #### Competent programmer

 > The coupling effect is supported by the idea of the competent programmer.
-The idea is that programmers write code ithat is close to correct, indicating that many bugs are by trivial of syntactic mistakes.
+The idea is that programmers write code that is close to correct, indicating that many bugs are caused by trivial or syntactic mistakes.